 About the author:

-Forrest Smith MD is a board certified internist with 33 years in patient care.
-For the past decade she has changed her practice to integrative medicine, incorporating more nutritional and natural remedies including homeopathic and bio-energy assessment.
-For more information about heart health and the cholesterol myth visit ForrestSmithmd.com.
+Forrest Smith MD is a board-certified internist with 33 years of inpatient care.
+For the past decade, she has changed her practice to integrative medicine, incorporating more nutritional and natural remedies including homeopathic and bio-energy assessment.
+For more information about heart health and the cholesterol, myth visit ForrestSmithmd.com.

 This article originally appeared on caravitahomecare.com